Welcome guests with this simple yet stunning decoration

 The holidays are coming, so it’s time to trim the tree and deck the halls.
 Festive decorations are an essential ingredient in the Christmas cocktail, and there are endless opportunities to get creative and make your home’s seasonal style unique.
 At B&Q, we think one of the best ways to achieve a truly special festive look is by making your own decorations.

-Finding a spare five minutes at Christmas time can be a challenge, but personalizing a festive wreath is a great way to create a unique decoration for your home and it's quick, easy and simple to make.
+Finding a spare five minutes at Christmas time can be a challenge, but personalising a traditional wreath is a great way to create a decoration for your home that's quick, easy and simple to make.
 Hang a Christmas wreath on your front door to impress your visitors, or place it centre stage on your dining table with an LED candle in the middle as a statement centrepiece.

 Christmas wreaths are a festive favourite and with our step-by-step guide you’ll be able to create one that’s personal to your Christmas style.